 To Wrap it Up

-In conclusion, while you may find it harder to sleep after going through meniscus surgery, there definitely are solutions out there that should make the transition more easily.
+In conclusion, while you may find it harder to sleep after a meniscus injury, there definitely are solutions out there that should make the transition more easily.
 Generally, though, always remember to follow the advice given by your doctor, and to listen to the needs of your body.